fsi-hack4autism/hackathon-2023/README.md

 ![image](https://user-images.githubusercontent.com/4500512/212386856-50328c9e-3699-4aec-8c68-6d889e043c05.png)

+## Dates and Location
+The event will be hybrid.
+The in-person venue will be in NYC.
+We are currently evaluating two options for dates:
+-March 30 & 31
+-April 6 & 7

 ## Use Cases
 The following are the use cases for 2023.
 Each use case will have it's own repository with more specifics including the architecture.